schauhan/miniature-memory/content/posts/a-product-manager-is-not-the-ceo-of-the-product.md

 ***

 So, there you have it.
 A product manager is not a CEO of the product.
-Next time somebody tells you otherwise, maybe they are just trying to motivate you to take on a more job-functions.
+Next time somebody tells you otherwise, maybe they are just trying to motivate you to take on more job functions.